itu-p1203/itu-p1203/README.md

     pip3 install .

 Then you will get a `p1203-standalone` executable on your system.
-You can import the libraries with `itu_p1203`.
+You can import the libraries with `itu_p1203` from Python.

+You can uninstall the model with `pip3 uninstall p1203-standalone`.

 ## CLI Usage